 consider adjusting the

-as described in Section 2.11.2, “Known MySQL Enterprise Dashboard Problems and Workarounds”.
+as described in Section 2.11.2, “Known MySQL Enterprise Monitor User Interface Problems and Workarounds”.

 Consider increasing the maximum heap size of the JVM for the Service Manager.
 For example, 300 or more Agents might require 2-4GB of heap, along with sufficient CPU capacity to perform garbage collection on such a large heap.

 Expect to install the Service Manager and the repository database instance on separate machines.